 The Vulnerability of Outdoor Decks to Moisture

-Outdoor wooden decks are highly vulnerable to moisture because they are fully exposed to rainfall, snow accumulation, and shifting relative humidity.
-When water pools on horizontal surfaces or gets trapped in the tight spaces between deck boards and joists, it creates a perfect breeding ground for fungi, mold, and wood-destroying rot.
-Left untreated, water degrades the wood fibers, leading to soft wood, structural compromise, and eventually dangerous collapse.
+Outdoor wooden decks are vulnerable to moisture because they are exposed to rainfall, snow accumulation, and shifting relative humidity.
+When water pools on horizontal surfaces or gets trapped between deck boards and joists, it can contribute to fungi, mold, and wood-destroying rot.
+If not addressed, water can degrade wood fibers and create structural concerns.

 Early Warning Signs of Deck Water Damage

-To prevent costly structural replacements, homeowners should look out for early warning signs of deck water damage.
-These include wood rot (especially 'dry rot' which looks like cracked, crumbly wood or 'wet rot' which is dark and spongy), loose or backing-out nails and screws, rust or corrosion on metal joist hangers and fasteners, musty odors, and dark mold or algae growth that makes the deck slippery.
-Check particularly around the ledger board, which connects the deck to your house, as this is the most critical structural junction.
+To reduce the risk of costly structural replacements, homeowners should look out for early warning signs of deck water damage.
+These include wood rot, loose or backing-out nails and screws, rust or corrosion on metal joist hangers and fasteners, musty odors, and dark staining or algae growth that can affect traction.
+Check particularly around the ledger board, which connects the deck to your house, because it is an important structural junction.

 Preventative Maintenance to Protect Your Deck